 Disadvantages of Using String Objects

-In order to take advantage of the benefits provided by the String class, Java also provides the StringBuffer and StringBuilder classes.
+To take advantage of the benefits provided by the String class, Java also provides the StringBuffer and StringBuilder classes.
 These two classes allow for mutable string objects, which can be incredibly useful in some situations.

 What is meant by String Pool in Java?